-Dotfuscator is a post-build system for .NET applications.
-With Dotfuscator CE, Visual Studio users are able to obfuscate assemblies and inject active defense and application telemetry into the application – all without Dotfuscator needing to access the original source code.
+With Dotfuscator Community, Visual Studio users are able to obfuscate assemblies and inject active defense into their .NET applications - all without Dotfuscator needing to access the original source code.
 Dotfuscator protects your application in multiple ways, creating a layered protection strategy.

 Your application's design, behavior, and implementation are forms of intellectual property (IP).
-However, applications created for the .NET Framework are essentially open books; it's very easy to reverse engineer .NET assemblies, as they contain high-level metadata and intermediate code.
+However, applications created for .NET are essentially open books; it's easy to reverse engineer .NET assemblies, as they contain high-level metadata and intermediate code.

-Dotfuscator CE includes basic .NET obfuscation in the form of renaming.
-Obfuscating your code with Dotfuscator reduces the risk of unauthorized access to source code through reverse engineering, as important naming information will no longer be public.
+Dotfuscator Community includes basic .NET obfuscation in the form of renaming.
+Obfuscating your code with Dotfuscator reduces the risk of unauthorized access to your app's code through reverse engineering, as important naming information will no longer be public.
 Obfuscation also shows effort on your part to protect your code from examination - a valuable step in establishing that your IP is legally protected as trade secret.

-In addition to protecting your source code, it's also important to ensure your application is used as designed.
-Attackers can attempt to hijack your application in order to circumvent licensing policies (i.e., software piracy), to steal or manipulate sensitive data handled by the application, or to change the behavior of the application.
+In addition to protecting your app from reverse engineering, it's also important to ensure your application is used as designed.
+Attackers can attempt to hijack your application in order to circumvent licensing policies (that is, software piracy), to steal or manipulate sensitive data handled by the application, or to change the behavior of the application.

-Dotfuscator CE can inject application validation code into your assemblies, including anti-tamper and anti-debug measures.
+Dotfuscator can inject application validation code into your assemblies, including anti-tamper, anti-debug, and anti-rooted device measures.
 When an invalid application state is detected, the validation code can call upon application code to address to the situation in an appropriate way.
-Or, if you prefer not to write code to handle invalid uses of the application, Dotfuscator can also inject telemetry reporting and response behaviors, without requiring any modification to your source code.
+Or, if you prefer not to write code to handle invalid uses of the application, Dotfuscator can also inject response behaviors, without requiring any modification to your source code.